dmrokan/gsl4godot_gsl/doc/statistics.rst

 .. math:: MAD = 1.4826 \times \textrm{median} \left\{ \left| x_i - \textrm{median} \left( x \right) \right| \right\}

 In words, first the median of all samples is computed.
-Then the median is subtracted from all samples in the window to find the deviation of each sample from the window median.
+Then the median is subtracted from all samples in the input to find the deviation of each sample from the median.
 The median of all absolute deviations is then the MAD.
 The factor :math:`1.4826` makes the MAD an unbiased estimator of the standard deviation for Gaussian data.
 The median absolute deviation has an asymptotic efficiency of 37%.